AndrewMathas/git-ldiff/readme.rst

 Installation
 ============

-Clone the git repository, or download the shell script, and then type:
+Clone the git repository, or download the shell script, and then type either:
-  ./git-ldiff --install [directory]   # directory defaults to /Users/andrew/bin This will create two links, git-lpdf and git-ldiff, in the specified directory to the shell script git-ldiff.
-This directory should be in your path.
+  ./git-ldiff --install [directory]   # directory defaults to $HOME/bin or
+  ./git-ldiff --linkinstall [directory]   # directory defaults to $HOME/bin The first version copies the script to <directory>/git-lpdf and creates a link from <directory>/git-ldiff to <directory>/git-lpdf  The second variation creates two links to the script in its current location, which is useful if you have cloned the git repository for git-lpdf.

 The script makes use of the backgrounds_ package andlatexdiff_.
 Both of these are available from ctan and are automatically installed with TeXLive.